 The Boise River Enhancement Network teamed up with Eagle Parks and Recreation to enhance riparian habitat at a new park site along the Boise River in 2019.
 The project doubled as an outdoor classroom to teach willow harvesting and planting techniques.
-The site of the future Woods Park includes two ponds that initially had little native vegetation to provide habitat for birds and animals and shade the water.
+The site of the future Charlie Wood Park includes two ponds that initially had little native vegetation to provide habitat for birds and animals and shade the water.
 Weeds dominated the shoreline and upland.
-The City of Eagle plans to have Woods Park be a natural area for walking, bird watching and enjoying nature.
+The City of Eagle plans to have Charlie Wood Park be a natural area for walking, bird watching and enjoying nature.

 A Wet Beginning